 - After starting this function, the project management appears.
 Here, you create a new project with a project name of your choice and then click on the 'Next' button.

 - Finally, you must transform the results.
 For example, we could delete the records marked with a deletion flag directly of the source file.
-All you need to do is click on the 'Delete in source file’ button.
+To do this, we select the appropriate function by first clicking on 'Deleting functions':

 You can use DeduplicationWizard as well to carry out duplicates within one table.
 It can only process Excel files and comprises only the most important functions of DataQualityTools.